 3- Along with Akkineni Nagarjuna, Dhoni is the co-owner of the Supersport World Championship team, Mahi Racing Team India.

 In February 2016, Dhoni launched his brand 'SEVEN'.
 He owns the footwear of the brand is the brand ambassador of his company.

-In 2011, MS Dhoni was conferred an honorary rank of lieutenant-colonel in the Indian Territorial Army for his contribution in cricket.
+In 2011, MS Dhoni has conferred an honorary rank of lieutenant-colonel in the Indian Territorial Army for his contribution to cricket.
 In August 2019, he completed a two-week stint with the Army in Jammu and Kashmir region.

 MS Dhoni: Awards

 1- In 2018, he received India's third-highest civilian award-- Padma Bhushan.